Briar Class

 PE is timetabled for Wednesday and Thursday, so all children are required to come to school in their PE kits on these days.
 Please ensure that your child come to school in the correct PE kit, which can be viewed here.

-Spellings will be given out on Monday and will be tested the following Monday.
+Spellings will be given out on Monday and will be tested the following Wednesday.
 I will also upload them to this page.
 The common exception words (below) are the spellings that your child is expected to know by the end of the year.
 However, additional words may appear in the weekly spellings to aid the learning of spelling rules.

 Reading is extremely important and serves as a doorway to the rest of the curriculum.
 Please attempt to read for at least 10 minutes a day with your child.
 At least once a week, on Friday, I’d like to review your child’s reading record and make any necessary book changes.
 If your child has selected a book that they dislike, please feel free to bring it back and change it.